-Our job isn’t to change your mind – it’s to take a health journey alongside you and help you explore health and wellness, while gently challenging and expanding your lens of perspective.
+Our job isn’t to change your mind.
+It’s to take a health journey alongside you.
+We want help you explore health and wellness, while gently challenging and expanding your lens of perspective.

 By weight neutral, we mean that we find value in health behaviour outside of weight loss.
 Whether you lose, gain, or stay the same – we’re here to hold space for all of it, and it is not what we set the goal-posts by.

 So.
 This is why we don’t take weights.
 We don’t set weight loss as a goal.
-We make space for the whole spectrum of bodies and knowing that, if you’re looking to improve your health, health behaviours and a positive relationship with food and your body is what counts – and we’re here to support you in that.
-If you have a history of dieting, or assuming that the body you have isn’t good enough -the work is hard, but so worth it – and we’re here to support you on that journey.
+We make space for the whole spectrum of bodies and knowing that, if you’re looking to improve your health, health behaviours and a positive relationship with food and your body is what counts.
+We’re here to support you in that.
+If you have a history of dieting, or assuming that the body you have isn’t good enough – the work is hard.
+But SO worth it – and we’re here to support you on that journey.

 To get started with something radically different today, book with one of our dietitians here.

 Great article Andrea!
 Well said!
 It’s so important to get this message out.